-With the rise of smart phones (you know like the “i-phone”, HTC etc) and widespread access to the internet by most sections of society (and therefore pub-goers) getting your pub noticed online is now an essential part of your marketing strategy.
+With the rise of smart phones and widespread access to the internet by most sections of society (and therefore pub-goers) getting your pub noticed online is now an essential part of your marketing strategy.

 Whilst creating and maintaining an interesting and good looking website for your pub can be expensive and time consuming, you can have a web presence at relatively little or no financial cost.

 To set up a website you need three things: a domain name (your website address or URL), a hosting package (a company that will host your website) and a website design.

 What you need to do when choosing your website address is to try and incorporate your pub name and your location into the address; for instance, www.theanywheretavernanytown.com or www.thepubatmyvillage.co.uk.
 If you have a pub with a very common name such as the Royal Oak or the Fox & Hounds you will find that there are many others out there who have already got websites and the name you initially choose may well be taken.
 You just have to keep trying meaningful alternatives until you come up with a unique combination of words.
 There are various companies on line where you can buy your domain name.

 Of course if you use a website design company they will advise you on your choice of URL that will make your website more visible than others when people search for pubs on the internet.
 Getting your website noticed amongst the millions of others online is what they call “Search Engine Optimisation” (SEO) and unless every detail of your website is set up to achieve SEO you will find it hard to drive traffic to your site and then on to your pub.